EriksUzans/qa_task_eriks_uzans/BUGS.md

 **Steps to reproduce:**
 1. Navigate to `https://www.optibet.lv/`.
-2. Open the "Help" or "Contact Us" modal.
+2. Click on the "?" at the top right corner
-3. Look closely at the bottom right corner of the modal container.
+3. Click on "reach us via contact form" and "let's have a chat"

 **Actual Result:**
 Three small dots are visible in the corner.